 Medullary carcinoma constitutes about 4% of thyroid cancers and is composed of parafollicular cells (C cells) that produce calcitonin.
 It may be sporadic (usually unilateral); however, it is often familial, caused by a mutation of the ret proto-oncogene.
-The familial form may occur in isolation or as a component of multiple endocrine neoplasia (MEN) syndrome type 2A Multiple Endocrine Neoplasia, Type 2A (MEN 2A) Multiple endocrine neoplasia, type 2A (MEN 2A) is a hereditary syndrome characterized by medullary carcinoma of the thyroid, pheochromocytoma, parathyroid hyperplasia or adenomas (causing hyperparathyroidism)... read more and MEN 2B Multiple Endocrine Neoplasia, Type 2B (MEN 2B) Multiple endocrine neoplasia, type 2B (MEN 2B) is an autosomal dominant syndrome characterized by medullary thyroid carcinoma, pheochromocytoma, multiple mucosal neuromas and intestinal ganglioneuromas... read more .
+The familial form may occur in isolation or as a component of multiple endocrine neoplasia (MEN) syndrome type 2A Multiple Endocrine Neoplasia, Type 2A (MEN 2A) Multiple endocrine neoplasia, type 2A (MEN 2A) is an autosomal dominant syndrome characterized by medullary carcinoma of the thyroid, pheochromocytoma, parathyroid hyperplasia or adenomas (causing... read more and MEN 2B Multiple Endocrine Neoplasia, Type 2B (MEN 2B) Multiple endocrine neoplasia, type 2B (MEN 2B) is an autosomal dominant syndrome characterized by medullary thyroid carcinoma, pheochromocytoma, multiple mucosal neuromas and intestinal ganglioneuromas... read more .
 Although calcitonin can lower serum calcium and phosphate levels, serum calcium is normal because the high level of calcitonin ultimately down-regulates its receptors.
 Characteristic amyloid deposits that stain with Congo red are also present in the tumor.

 Metastases spread is via the lymphatic system to cervical and mediastinal nodes and sometimes to liver, lungs, and bone.

 Patients typically present with an asymptomatic thyroid nodule, although many cases are now diagnosed during routine screening of affected kindreds with MEN 2A or MEN 2B before a palpable tumor develops.

 Medullary carcinoma may have a dramatic biochemical presentation when associated with ectopic production of other hormones or peptides (eg, adrenocorticotropic hormone [ACTH], vasoactive intestinal polypeptide, prostaglandins, kallikreins, serotonin).

 The best test is measurement of serum calcitonin, which is greatly elevated.
 A challenge with calcium (15 mg/kg IV over 4 hours) provokes excessive secretion of calcitonin.

 X-rays or ultrasound may show a dense, homogenous, conglomerate calcification within the primary tumor.